The Nations Shall Seek the LORD in Jerusalem

 And in the ninth year of his reign, in the tenth month, on the tenth day of the month, Nebuchadnezzar king of Babylon came with all his army against Jerusalem, and laid siege to it; and they built siegeworks against it round about.
 2 Kings 25:1

-Of these fasts, Yom Kippur is the only one required by the Torah/Law.
+Of these fasts, Yom Kippur is the only one required by Torah.
 The others have all been added by tradition.
 They are purely about mourning for the temple and the loss of Jerusalem.
-They are a remembrance because the people had so corrupted the Light of the LORD, He Himself sent the nations to destroy it all.
+They are a remembrance that because the people had so corrupted the Light.
+The LORD himself sent the nations to destroy it all.

-At the time of the writing of Zechariah, they were then rebuilding that temple.
-All the visions of Zechariah are about rebuilding this physical temple as well as a typology of the coming kingdom age with a coming spiritual temple.
-When the spiritual temple comes the light is no longer a lampstand kept inside the temple of bricks and stone, but rather the Light of Messiah in us, shining out to a world in darkness.
+At the time of the writing, they were rebuilding that temple.
+But all the visions of Zechariah are about building this temple as well as the typology of the coming kingdom age , with a coming spiritual temple.
+When the Light is no longer a lampstand kept inside the temple of bricks and stone, but rather the Light of Messiah in us, shining out to a world in darkness.

 Joy and Gladness, and Cheerful Feasts

 In Hebrew, it is sasson, smicha, and tov.
 Words that are used for celebrations.
-Sasson, smicha are joy and gladness or gladness and joy.
-Tov means good and here it is in the plural meaning great joy.
+Sasson, smicha means joy and gladness or gladness and joy.
+Tov means good; tov is in the plural, meaning really good.
 The meaning is plain that these fasts are to be converted into days of thanksgiving with all the food and dancing that a celebration involves.
 Our redemption is complete.
-For too long the Jews and the inherited churches have given their people long faces, penitences, and denials, it is time to celebrate our salvation.
+For too long, Jews and the inherited churches have given their people long faces, penitences, and denials; it is time to celebrate our salvation.

 The Kingdom Age

-Unfortunately, the inherited churches have renamed “the kingdom age,” as “the church age” or “the age of grace.”
-But this clouds of teachings of both John the Baptist and the Messiah Himself.
+Unfortunately, the inherited churches have renamed the Kingdom Age as the Church Age or the Age of Grace.
+This clouds the teachings of both John the Baptist and Messiah Himself.
 For they both taught that “The kingdom was at hand.”
 NOT DELAYED!
-During this kingdom age, these fasts were to become a time of feasting and celebrating.
-For we now have a more perfect temple, a spiritual one.
+During this Kingdom Age, these fasts were to become a time of feasting and celebrating, for we have a more perfect temple, a spiritual one.

 But when Christ appeared as a high priest of the good things that have come, then through the greater and more perfect tent (not made with hands, that is, not of this creation) Heb.
 9:11

-The temple is now gone, and the shadow is no more.
-There should be no more mourning only rejoicing.
-It was understood by all that during the time of the tabernacle or later the temple, the sacrifices were insufficient.
-This is made clear here in the book of the Hebrews.
+The temple is now gone, the shadow is no more.
+There is no more mourning, only rejoicing.
+It was understood by all, that during the time of the tabernacle or later, the temple, the sacrifices were insufficient.
+This is made clear here in the book to the Hebrews.
 The sacrifices were meant to be shadows of the completed work of salvation at the crucifixion.

 After the Golden Calf incident, according to the Rabbis, “The Holy One who is the heart of Israel summons the people onc1e more to draw near unto Him, knocking at the door, as it were, and expressing a wish to dwell amidst them. . . .
 Zedah La-derekh notes that what God is seeking here is not entering into the sanctuary but into their hearts.
 The use of the plural pronoun’ among them’ instead of the singular ‘in it’ (referring to the sanctuary Ex.
 25:8 ) is meant to teach us that:

-Now we come to the hard part to explain.
+Now we come to the hard-to-explain part.
 Although in English it seems quite clear that a future time with a literal temple is the subject, the Hebrew is far more supportive of a typological interpretation.

 . . . the inhabitants of one city shall go to another, saying, ‘Let us go at once to entreat the favor of the LORD, and to seek the LORD of hosts; I am going.’
 Zech.
 8:21

-This translation seems to be indicating that the people are just traveling to the city.
+This translation indicates that the people are just traveling to the city.
 But in Hebrew, the word for “walk” is in the verse four times.
-Somehow the translators thought that three “goes” would do, instead of the four “walks.”
-But the Hebrew concept of walking is not necessarily the same as going.
-The verse is primarily about walking not arriving.
-In Hebrew “to walk” means to obey the commandments.
-As in the English— we walk with the LORD.
+Somehow, the translators thought that three “goes” would do, instead of the four “walks.”
+However, the Hebrew concept of walking is not necessarily the same as going.
+In Hebrew, “to walk” means to obey the commandments.
+As we walk with the LORD.
+The verse is primarily about the walking, not the arriving.

 For in the day that I brought them out of the land of Egypt, I did not speak to your fathers or command them concerning burnt offerings and sacrifices.
 But this command I gave them, ‘Obey my voice, and I will be your God, and you shall be my people; and walk in all the way that I command you, that it may be well with you.’
 Jer.
 7:22-23